Vic217/Vic217/README.md

-- 👋 Hi, I’m @Vic217
+- 👋 Hi, I’m Victor García
-- 👀 I’m interested in AI and Machine Learning
+- 👀 I’m interested in FrontEnd
-- 🌱 I’m currently learning Big Data!
+- 🌱 I’m currently learning BackEnd
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me email victorgarp15@hotmail.com
+- 📫 How to reach me email manuelga357@gmail.com

 <!---
 Vic217/Vic217 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.